 - Nutrition counseling

-The Sweet Life Diabetes Education program is accredited by the American Diabetes Association.
-After an appointment with our Board-certified physician, you meet one-on-one with a dietitian and attend a comprehensive three-hour education class on managing your diabetes.
+After an appointment with our board-certified physician, you meet one-on-one with a dietitian and attend a comprehensive three-hour education class on managing your diabetes.

 The program includes:

 - Review of lifestyle goals

 - Testing for A1C, cholesterol and blood pressure levels